 In a similar study where rats were given a single toxic dose of cadmium, some got a supplement with amla juice while others did not.
 After 8 days, there was “considerably reduced” mortality in the rats who got the juice, as well as better histological profiles for testicular, liver, and kidney damage.
 (8)

-10. Kidney injury from contrast
+10. May protect kidneys from contrast

 In a rat study involving contrast-induced acute kidney injury, they found that with a daily dosage of amla berry extract equivalent to 250 or 500 mg per kg of body weight, it appeared to offer a protective benefit for their kidneys.
 (9)